 If you’re not using a microscope with a built-in camera as shown in the previous section, you can actually buy microscope camera adapters.
 These small accessories act as a way for you to use a camera you may already own with your microscope.
 They work quite well and can eliminate some of the cost barriers that come along with more specialized equipment.

 Ranging in price from a mere $25 for a mobile phone adapter to $1,000 and more for very high end adapters, our recommendation is to start off by getting an adapter appropriate for the best quality camera you own.
-Unfortunately, with so many different camera models (and thus accompanying adapters) we can’t make a specific recommendation, so make sure to research your purchase appropriately.
+Unfortunately, with so many different camera models (and thus accompanying adapters) we can’t make a specific recommendation, so make sure to research your mushroom spores camera purchase appropriately and buy only the best quality spores.

 If all you have is a mobile phone and you just want an affordable way to dip your toes into the photomicrography hobby, then just go ahead and get one of the mobile phone adapters for your device—the results can be surprisingly good, and the price is certainly right.